 Yarr, those be the finest pirate games on the fair ship PC.
 We hope ye enjoyed the bountiful booty we dug up for ye – only the best for our cap’n.
 So many vessels sunk, ports raided, chests stared at, and skeletons disassembled.

-If ye be likin’ the games on this list, here’s a map to the best PC games to play right now or some co-op games to play with your pals.
+If ye be likin’ the games on this list, but want a way to relax after dealing with battles and storms, here’s a map to the best relaxing games to play right now or some co-op games to play with your pals.
 It’s not quite the same, but if you also live for a life at sea, then you’d be a fool not to check out our roundup of the best submarine games on PC.
 Yarrrrrr…